 The 'Exit & Support Network' has a section devoted to children raised in the World Wide Church of God that is very applicable to Assembly kids.

 Born or Raised in High-Demand Groups: Developmental Considerations points out a complicating factor for those who grew up in aberrant groups: they have no “pre-cult identity” to go back to.
-This in-depth article is well-worth reading.

 By the time the Assembly began meeting for worship at Hillcrest Park in 1971, there were more babies and children, and it was a more difficult situation.
 We mom's began hanging out in the ladies room with our little ones.
 This was not acceptable to George--he wanted us all in the meeting, paying attention.
 Betty began her child training instruction.

-Initially she used James Dobson's book, Dare to Discipline, to instruct mothers.
+Initially Betty used James Dobson's book, Dare to Discipline, to instruct mothers.
 Dobson's idea is that children are rebellious; toddlers, "Terrible Twos", have to learn proper limits to their self-will.
 Betty distorted Dobson's teaching into something he never intended.
 Based on the doctrine of "death to self," childish disobedience was the sin of self-will, which had to be throughly crushed.

-This conveniently provided a seemingly-Biblical basis the strict measures required to keep mothers and children present and quiet in the meetings.
-This principle resulted a trajectory of increasingly harsh child training in the Assembly.
+This conveniently provided a seemingly-Biblical basis for the strict measures required to keep mothers and children present and quiet in the meetings.
+This principle resulted in a trajectory of increasingly harsh child training in the Assembly.